crunchysteve/Wristy-Bot/Mechanisms/MetalHardware/README.md

 ![AluminiumDrumbot](https://github.com/crunchysteve/Wristy-Bot/assets/46626696/fd0eea31-9f6e-4f39-96f4-f761d27349f3)

-So far, I've only managed to redesign StickBot.
-KickBot is a tad trickier to do in metal, although not imossible.
-I need to find the right brackets, such as the hex hole lever, that is pushed by the actuator, to rotate the beater axle.
+Version 1 of the all metal Kick-Bot is now described below and 2D sketches for it will be uploaded soon.
 HatBot is already mostly metal in construction and, if I design it to use standard v-slot extrusions, there are loads of standard brackets that can be pressed into service for mounting the lifter servo and the Stick Bots.

-There are some parts and materials you'll need to buy for this basic StickBot.
+There are some parts and materials you'll need to buy for this basic Stick-Bot.
 I'll also upload some 2D drawings of each individual part, soon, and embed them here.
 These 2D plans will make it easier for those who don't read OpenSCAD, the CAD language I use to render my designs and create 3D printable models with.
+Stick bot 2D plans are already uploaded, Kick-Bot 2D drawings will be next.

 ### BILL OF MATERIALS
 ``` Text